MaximilianIsing/Civle/docs/privacy-policy.md

 ### Information You Provide

-- **Player Names**: If you achieve a score in the top 10, you may optionally provide a player name to appear on the leaderboard.
-Names are limited to 20 characters and are subject to content moderation.
+- **Player Usernames**: If you achieve a score in the top 10, you may optionally provide a player username to appear on the leaderboard.
+Usernames are limited to 20 characters and are subject to content moderation.
 - **Scores**: Your game scores are automatically submitted when you complete a challenge.

 ### Automatically Collected Information